osrg/namazu/README.md

 By default, all the `read`, `mkdir`, and `rmdir` accesses to the files under `/tmp/eqfs` are randomly scheduled.
 `/tmp/eqfs-orig` is just used as the backing storage.
+(Note that you have to set `explorePolicyParam.minInterval` and `explorePolicyParam.maxInterval` in the config file.)

 You can also inject faullts (currently just injects `-EIO`) by setting `explorePolicyParam.faultActionProbability` in the config file.